bhamail/pinexus/README.md

 TODO:
 ----
 * Fix CI build badge and link to real CI build.
 * Add deploy notes.
-For now, do: `mvn clean site-deploy` `
+For now, do: `./mvnw clean site-deploy` `